Enumeration of Sets of Mutually Orthogonal Latin Rectangles

 With this in mind one may ask about the situation for larger orders as well.
-Wanless~\cite{Wanless_pc} has found that 8 of the 22 projective planes of order 16 cannot be constructed via a homogenous MOLS, and hence they can't be constructed from a stepwise transitive set of MOLS either.
-In the online catalogue provided by Gordon Royle these are the planes labelled JOHN, BBS4, BBH2 and their duals, BBH1 (which is self-dual), and either MATH or its dual DMATH.
+Wanless~\cite{Wanless_pc} has found that $8$ of the $22$ projective planes of order $16$ cannot be constructed via a co-isotopic MOLS, and hence they cannot be constructed from a stepwise transitive set of MOLS either.
+In the online catalogue provided by Royle (currently available via~\cite{Royle}), these are the planes labelled JOHN, BBS4, BBH2 and their duals, BBH1 (which is self-dual), and, finally, either MATH or its dual DMATH.
 In the case of MATH or DMATH, the test did not give enough information to discern which one of these two planes was constructible in this fashion.

-On the other hand, we can prove the following result. \begin{theorem} The set of $(n-1)$ MOLS $L_1,\ldots L_{n-1}$ corresponding to a projective plane constructed in the standard way from the finite field $GF(n)$ is stepwise transitive. \end{theorem} By `the standard way', we refer to the construction given in Section~\ref{sec_fingeom}. \begin{proof} To see that the theorem holds, note that multiplying the entries of $L_1$ by $x^t$ will map the $i$-th column of $L_1$ onto the $(t+1)$-th column of $L_{t+t}$, and so this mapping defines a transitive autotopism of this set of MOLS, acting cyclically on both the set of squares and their sets of columns.
-If we delete the first column from $L_1$ and the orbit of that column in the other squares we get a new set of $(n-1)\times n$ MOLR, which is still transitive.
-This can be repeated, thus leading to a stepwise transitive construction of these sets of MOLS. \end{proof}